 "Visiting Mt.
-Hoppe Farm Animal Sanctuary is a must in Wimberley."
+Hoppe Farm is a must in Wimberley."
 Guest Review

-You can help rescue and provide a home for farm animals in need for as little as $5 on our Patreon page. https://www.patreon.com/MtHoppeFarm?fan_landing=true
+Help rescue and provide a home for as little as $5 on our Patreon page. https://www.patreon.com/MtHoppeFarm?fan_landing=true

-Click on the link below to volunteer on the farm. https://mthoppefarm.org/volunteer
+Click on the link below to volunteer. https://mthoppefarm.org/volunteer

-Purchase necessary items from the Mt.
-Hoppe Farm Friends Amazon List https://a.co/2gzfCw1
+Purchase items from the Farm Friends Amazon List https://a.co/2gzfCw1

 Alpaca fiber has made it to the top of the A-List with fashion and sport apparel designers.
 Alpaca yarn is more luxurious, softer, lighter, and warmer than cashmere, thanks to the longer fibers.
 Alpaca also pills less than cashmere and is hypoallergenic—not to mention more scarce.